-The PA900 is three power analyzers in a single chassis with a single user interface.
+The PA910/920 is three power analyzers in a single chassis with a single user interface.
 These are called Virtual Power Analyzers (or VPA) and are numbered VPA1, VPA2 and VPA3.
 The numbers are solely descriptive and otherwise serve no function.
 You may use any one, any two, or all three of the VPAs depending on the specific application.

 Each installed electrical channel may be configured in any one (or none) of the VPAs.
-Each VPA may be configured for up to all channels installed (however W type channels may not be mixed with other types in the same VPA).
+Each VPA may be configured for up to all channels installed.
 The channels do not have to be physically adjacent when configuring them in a VPA, for example it is OK to configure CH1 and CH4 in one VPA and CH2 and CH3 in another.